Virtualization-projects/rancher-labs-wiki/Dev-guide-to-deploying-Rancher-via-Helm.md

 * Go to scripts/ci and comment out `./test` to make things faster
 * Run `make ci`, this will take a while and build a `rancher/rancher:dev` image
-* Now if you deploy locally it can pull that docker image
+  * If you deploy locally it will automatically pull that docker image
+  * If you want to deploy in the cloud you'll need to push that up to your own docker hub and update the `rancherImage` in values.yaml to match, and set `rancherImagePullPolicy: "Always"`.
 * Any subsequent code changes will require a rebuild of the docker image

 ### Helm deployment